Art Studio Major

 Major Description

-The Art Studio Major enables students to become fluent in visual languages—their analytical and critical vocabularies and the rigors of their techniques and methods—to explore intellectual issues and human experience.
-Students learn techniques associated with various media while developing a personal creative vision, beginning with basic studies in drawing and introductory art history.
-More focused studies train students in the practices of Architecture, Drawing, Ecological Design, Product Design, Painting, Photography, Printmaking, and Sculpture.
-The program seeks to reflect the diversity of technical and intellectual approaches of current artistic practices and is open to interdisciplinary experimentation.
-Ultimately, each student will work closely with a dedicated faculty advisor over two semesters towards the major’s comprehensive thesis requirement—the development of a focused body of work and a solo exhibition in the spring of their senior year.
+The Art Studio major Major enables students to become fluent in visual languages--their languages—their analytical and critical vocabularies vocabularies and the rigors of their techniques techniques and methods--to methods—to explore intellectual issues and human experience.
+Students Students learn techniques techniques associated with various media while developing developing a personal creative vision, beginning with basic studies in drawing and introductory art history. history.
+More focused studies train students in the practices practices of Architecture, Drawing, Time-Based Media, Ecological Design, Product Design, Painting, Photography, Printmaking, Product Design, and Sculpture and Time-Based Media. .
+The program seeks to reflect the diversity of current technical and intellectual approaches to ofcurrent art istic practices and design and welcomes is open to interdisciplinary experimentation. experimentation.

 Students who gravitate towards the Art Studio major tend to be creative, visual thinkers with a passion for art and ideas, an experimental mindset, and a desire to develop their technical aptitude.
-They are self-motivated, open to criticism, and dedicated to investing the time and effort to formulate their unique, creative vision.
+They are self-motivated, open to constructive criticism, and dedicated to investing the time and effort to formulate their unique, creative expression. vision.

 Admission to the Major